coetaur0/SSL-TLS-and-PFS/README.md

 # SSL-TLS-and-PFS
-A state of the art paper about SSL/TLS and the support of perfect forward secrecy
+Review on SSL/TLS and the support of perfect forward secrecy

 The document in this repository is a semester project I wrote while studying for my bachelor's degree at the university of Geneva.
 It is a review on the SSL/TLS security protocol